Behind the scenes of my TEDx talk: one panic attack, two wobbly legs, a bit of swearing inside a church bathroom — and an incredible honor

 Ticket holders were allowed into the sanctuary at 3:20; the event began ten minutes later.
 The first five speakers would be followed by an intermission with drinks, appetizers, and discussion, followed by the final three speakers.
 I was scheduled to speak fourth.

-I waited with speakers #2, #3 and #5 in a narrow, wedge-shaped room behind the church’s pulpit.
+As the first speaker took the stage, I waited with speakers #2, #3 and #5 in a narrow, wedge-shaped room behind the church’s pulpit.
 I wore noise-canceling headphones in an effort to “stay in my own head” but they were only partially successful.
 It was impossible not to be aware of the stage on the opposite side of the wall.
 My heart lurched and pounded.
 At one point I started seeing white spots, so I sat down and took the deep, full-lung breaths Julia taught me.

 A downside to waiting in the room was that we had to be nearly silent.
 Vocal warm-ups weren’t possible.
 I couldn’t do jumping jacks like Julia suggested to release nervous energy.
 But, the benefit to having us be behind the stage was that when it was time, we could appear on stage right on cue.